alekstheod/tinyspa/README.md

 # tinyspa

-Small abstract header only shortest path lib
+Small header only shortest path algorithm implementation by adapting the weight function can be used as a dijkstra or AStar algorithm

 Usage: